 On 13-15 May 2019, the Intergovernmental Oceanographic Commission of UNESCO convened the 1st Global Planning Meeting in preparation for the UN Decade of Ocean Science for Sustainable Development.
 The meeting took place in Copenhagen, Denmark, hosted by the National Museum of Denmark.
 WOC CEO Paul Holthus was invited to the 1st Global Planning Meeting as Speaker.

 The Global Planning Meeting provided a forum to gather approximately 200 thought-leaders/champions/key stakeholders.
 A mixture of plenary and break-out groups facilitated international, interdisciplinary discussions across sectors (such as: ocean science and technology; ocean policy and sustainable development; business and industry; NGOs and civil society; donors and foundations) to identify concrete deliverables and partnerships to meet the Decade’s six societal objectives:

 - A Healthy and Resilient Ocean

 - A Predicted Ocean

-The Global Planning Meeting offers a crucial opportunity to co-design mission-oriented research strategies in line with the 2030 Agenda, taking advantage of cross-cutting issues such as transforming knowledge systems; accelerating transfer of technology; enabling training and education; and fostering science-policy dialogues.
+The Global Planning Meeting offered a crucial opportunity to co-design mission-oriented research strategies in line with the 2030 Agenda, taking advantage of cross-cutting issues such as transforming knowledge systems; accelerating transfer of technology; enabling training and education; and fostering science-policy dialogues.

-The Global Planning Meeting will aim to identify:
+The Global Planning Meeting aimed to identify:

 - Knowledge gaps and ocean science priorities for the 2030 Agenda